textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 Applying HTML selectors and attributes inline (e.g. using `span`) or on a block level element requires Kramdown syntax.

-Kramdown calls the syntax an ‘inline attributes list’.[^ial] But it’s not called ‘inline’ to imply use on inline HTML elements; rather, it’s referring to the way attributes are lined up in curly brackets.
+Kramdown calls the syntax an ‘inline attributes list’.[^selectors] But it’s not called ‘inline’ to imply use on inline HTML elements; rather, it’s referring to the way attributes are lined up in curly brackets.
 The structure looks like this:

 ```
 {: #id .class}